 If you only need specific map data, you can also choose to turn off different map layers, such as locations which are your map data or devices which are people and apparatuses.
 Individual map data points, like hydrants, can be turned off and on at any time.

 Active911 has five response buttons that can be customized by your agency.
 When you choose a status, your response is logged for other agency members to see.
 You can see the current status of everyone who has responded to the call.
 You can also see the response history for the call and email the call log to yourself for reporting needs.

 Agency members are also able to see your location depending on your location settings.
 Foreground GPS means your location is only broadcast when the app is open.
 Background GPS will broadcast your location, even when the app is backgrounded.

 Active911 has 20 ringtones plus silent mode.
 The Android app will let you use additional ringtones as well as choose vibration patterns. iOS will limit you to Active911 ringtones only.

-The override silent feature will cause Active911 to alert when on duty, even if your phone is set to silent on both iOS and Android phones.
+The override silent feature will cause Active911 to alert you when on duty, even if your phone is set to silent on both iOS phones.
+Some Android devices will give you the ability to Override Do not Disturb.
 The continuous re-page feature will cause your phone to continue alerting until you unlock the phone and open the alert.

 Each agency will have individual settings for duty status, ringtone, groups, assignments, and chat notifications.
 You can choose a different ringtone for different agencies.